 Watch the bird's behavior, and choose the appropriate clues to focus on.
 For example, if the bird is flying, study the tail shape, wings, and flight pattern.
 If the bird is perched, listen for its calls, and note more body shape characteristics.
 The more you observe these two types of birds, the more you will notice the subtle differences between them, and the easier it will become to tell them apart.

 American Crow and Common Raven Quick Reference

 |Size||19 inches long (large pigeon size)||25 inches long (hawk size)|

 |Throat||Smooth, short feathers||Long feathers that look shaggy when vocalizing|

 |Tail Shape||Straight or slightly curved across||Strong pointed wedge|

 |Flight||Quick flapping, silent||Soaring, gliding, sometimes a swishing sound|

 |Flocks||Family groups or large flocks||Solitary or pairs|

-|Range||All continental United States, southern Canada in summer||All Canada and western United States year-round, also Europe and Asia|
+|Range||All continental United States, southern Canada in summer||All Canada and western United States year-round; also Mexico, Europe, and Asia|